banditpig/wpblog/_posts/2017-05-07-haskell-vectors-and-simple-mechanics-part-1.md

 34.0
 ghci-&gt; :t a &gt;.&lt; b
 a &gt;.&lt; b :: Scalar</pre>
-So these results look right but it would be much better to have some thorough testing and that's where QuickCheck comes in and will be covered in part 2.
+So these results look right but it would be much better to have some thorough testing and that's where QuickCheck comes in and will be covered in part 2 along with the first steps in having a visual representation of a vector.

 Thanks for reading!